admindojo/CTFd/CTFd/plugins/admindojo-about/pages/about.md

 **marketing & tracking**

-adminDōjō doesn't use any tracking tools.
+admindōjō doesn't use any tracking tools.

 **cookies**

-adminDōjō does store a login cookie on your local computer to save your login status.
+admindōjō does store a login cookie on your local computer to save your login status.

 **email**

-adminDōjō used sendgrid to send you emails when registered.
+admindōjō used sendgrid to send you emails when registered.

 **logs**

-adminDōjō stores logs with your IP for tracking the highscore, debugging and security reasons.
+admindōjō stores logs with your IP for tracking the highscore, debugging and security reasons.
 Nothing gets used for marketing.